Technologicat/unpythonic/doc/macros.md

 The point of `unpythonic.test.fixtures` is to make testing macro-enabled Python as frictionless as reasonably possible.

 Inside a `test[]` expression, or anywhere within the code in a `with test` block, the `the[]` macro can be used to declare any number of subexpressions as interesting, for capturing the source code and value into the test failure message, which is shown if the test fails.
-Source code is captured in the first pass (outside in), before any nested second-pass (inside out) macros expand.
-(Most of the macros defined by `unpythonic` expand in the second pass.)
+Source code is captured in the outside-in pass, before any nested inside-out macros expand.
+(Many macros defined by `unpythonic` expand inside-out.)
 The value is captured at run time as a side effect just after the value has been evaluated.

 By default (if no explicit `the[]` is present), `test[]` implicitly inserts a `the[]` for the leftmost term if the top-level expression is a comparison (common use case), and otherwise does not capture anything.